Campbell, California: Landmarks

 The Campbell Water Tower is a highly visible remnant of Campbell's "small town" past and located on the site of the original city water company and pumping plant near downtown.
+The tower, originally constructued in 1928, could hold up to 75,000 gallons of water.
+In 2016 the city installed a multi-colored lighting system so it can be illuminated for special occasions and holidays.

 Campbell used to be the home of the Winchester Drive-In Theater (now a business park) and is also home to a number of public parks that include John D. Morgan Park, Campbell Park, Edith Morley Park (the site of the city's community garden program), Jack Fischer Park, the Los Gatos Creek Trail Park, Orchard City Green, and Stojanovich Family Park.
 Joseph Gomes Park located at 217 Winchester Blvd. is the smallest park in Campbell.